-Alastair Sooke is a British journalist and broadcaster, Art critic of The Daily Telegraph and columnist for BBC.com, the BBC’s international website.
-He also writes and presents documentaries on television and radio for the BBC and, is the author of two books about art published by Penguin.
+Alastair Sooke is a British journalist and broadcaster.
+Art critic of The Daily Telegraph and columnist for BBC.com, the BBC’s international website, he also writes and presents documentaries on television and radio for the BBC, and is the author of two books about art published by Penguin.

 Since 2009, he has reported regularly for The Culture Show, the BBC’s flagship topical arts television series.
 As well as contributing more than 40 reports to the series, he has also presented a number of full-length Culture Show programmes about various topics and artists including the Royal Academy Summer Exhibition, the Venice Biennale, art during the Second World War, Leonardo da Vinci’s anatomical drawings, the Orbit sculpture and observation tower in the Olympic Park, the 150th anniversary of London Underground, the portraitist Jonathan Yeo, and the paper cut-outs of Henri Matisse.
 His most recent Culture Show Specials, about women Pop artists and Stonehenge, were broadcast on BBC Two in 2014.

 Since joining the Telegraph as a trainee in 2003, Sooke has also written widely about theatre and film.
-He has given talks and chaired events at institutions including the British Museum, the National Portrait Gallery and the V&A, as well as literary and arts festivals around the UK, and has contributed to live programmes on both television and radio.
-He has written catalogue essays for artists including Jonathan Monk, Rob and Nick Carter, and the late Anthony Caro.
+He has given talks and chaired events at institutions including the Ashmolean Museum, the British Museum, the National Portrait Gallery, and the V&A, as well as literary and arts festivals around the UK, and has contributed to live programmes on both television and radio.
+He has written catalogue essays for artists including Jonathan Monk, Rob and Nick Carter, and Anthony Caro.
 In 2013, to accompany a major exhibition at Tate Modern, he wrote a short book about Roy Lichtenstein, which was published by Penguin.
 Penguin also published his next book, Henri Matisse: A Second Life, in 2014.
 He is currently working on a third book for Penguin, this time devoted to Pop Art.

 Born in 1981, Sooke was educated at Westminster School, where he was a Queen’s Scholar, and Christ Church, Oxford, where he read English language and literature, and won the university’s Charles Oldham Shakespeare Prize.
 After graduating with a First, he was awarded an MA with distinction by the Courtauld Institute of Art, where he specialised in ancient Greek and Roman art.
 He currently sits on the Courtauld Association Committee.
 He lives in London with his wife and daughter.